byorgey/factorization-diagrams/web/FD-web.md

 ![](webcards.png)

-Each deck contains 54 large (3.5"), high-quality square cards with a matte finish that reduces glare.
+Each deck contains 54 large (3.5"), high-quality square cards with a linen texture and UV coating to reduce glare.
 The front of each card has a diagram, and the back has the corresponding number and factorization.
 Numbers with multiple distinct prime factors have multiple cards with different diagrams, one for each distinct permutation of the prime